runtimeverification/k/k-distribution/pl-tutorial/1_k/4_imp++/lesson_6/README.md

 Therefore, interesting behaviors may happen; we would like to see them all!

-Based on prior experience with `krun`'s search option, we would hope that

     krun spawn.imp --search

-shows all the behaviors.
-However, the above does not work, for two reasons.

-First, `spawn.imp` is an interactive program, which reads a number from the standard input.
-When analyzing programs exhaustively using the search option, `krun` has to disable the streaming capabilities (just think about it and you will realize why).
-The best you can do in terms of interactivity with search is to pipe some input to `krun`: `krun` will flush the standard input buffer into the cells connected to it when creating the initial configuration (will do that no matter whether you run it with or without the `--search` option).
-For example:

-    echo 23 | krun spawn.imp --search

-puts `23` in the standard input buffer, which is then transferred in the `<in/>` cell as a list item, and then the exhaustive search procedure is invoked.

-Second, even after piping some input, the `spawn.imp` program still manifests only one behavior, which does not seem right.
-There should be many more.

-As explained in Lesson 3, by default `kompile` optimizes the generated language model for execution.
-In particular, it does not insert any backtracking markers where transition attempts should be made, so `krun` lacks the information it needs to exhaustively search the generated language model.
-Like we did in Lesson 3 with the language constructs, we also have to explicitly tell `kompile` which rules should be considered as actual transitions.
-A theoretically correct but practically unfeasible approach to search all possible behaviors is to consider all rules as transitions.
-Even more than with the non-deterministic strictness of language constructs in Lesson 3, such a naive solution would make the number of behaviors, and thus `krun`, explode.
-Remember that a two-thread program with 150 statements each manifests more behaviors than particles in the known universe!
-Consequently, unless your multi-threaded programs are very small, you will most likely want to control which rules should be considered transitions and which should not.

-A good rule of thumb is to include as transitions only those rules which _compete for behaviors_.
-That is, those rules which may yield a different behavior if we choose to apply them when other rules match as well.
-The rule for addition, for example, is a clear example of a rule which should not be a transition: indeed, `3+7` will rewrite to `10` now and also later.
-On the other hand, the lookup rule should be a transition.
-Indeed, if we delay the lookup of variable `x`, then other threads may write `x` in the meanwhile (with an increment or an assignment rule) and thus yield a different behavior.

-Let us discuss and tag those rules which should be transitions: lookup and increment need to be transitions and we already tagged them in Lesson 3;
-the read rule needs to also be a transition, because it may complete with other instances of itself in other threads; assignment needs to also be a transition, and so should be the first rule for `print`.

-Let us now `kompile` with the transition option set as desired:

-    kompile imp --transition "lookup increment assignment read print"

-Now `echo 23 | krun spawn.imp --search` gives us all 12 behaviors of the `spawn.imp` program.

-Like for non-deterministically strict operations which can be tagged as transitions, it is highly non-trivial to say precisely which rules need to be transitions.
-So `krun` makes no attempt to automatically detect it.
-Instead, it provides the functionality to let you decide it.

 We currently have no mechanism for thread synchronization.
 In the next lesson we add a `join` statement, which allows a thread to wait until another completes.